BradleyCodeU/bradleycodeu.github.io/_wd/arrays/bossBattle.md

 function fight(weapon){
   let damage = hitBoss(weapon);
   bossHealth = bossHealth - damage;
-  # use document.getElementById to update the bossHealthBox
+  // use document.getElementById to update the bossHealthBox if (bossHealth > 0)
-  if bossHealth > 0
       damage = hitPlayer();
       playerHealth = playerHealth - damage;
-  # use document.getElementById to update the playerHealthBox
+  // use document.getElementById to update the playerHealthBox checkForWins();
-  checkForWins();
 }
 ```